 This is a discussion of the Confidence Power Plus Motorized Electric Treadmill and its use as a treadmill for a desk.
-There are other treadmill options such as the LifeSpan TR1200-DT Treadmill Desk, mentioned near the bottom of the page, but the confidence treadmill is what I use and it’s the cheapest I’ve found that works for the purpose of a treadmill desk.
+There are other treadmill options such as the LifeSpan TR1200-DT Treadmill Desk, and I’m trying to put together a new site to keep track of all the options HERE, but the confidence treadmill is what I personally use and it’s the cheapest option I’ve found that works for the purpose of a treadmill desk.

 Let me begin with a review of the positives of the Confidence Power Plus Motorized Electric Treadmill:

 1) It’s pretty quiet.
 I’m in an apartment complex and have yet to hear a neighbor complain.
 It might be annoying if you’re listening to music, but it’s really not that bad at all.

 2) It’s small and light.
 Some might see this as a negative for a regular running treadmill, but I like that I can move it around by myself and that it fits under my desk easily.